The two most common questions I get as a vegan are:

 2) “How did you transition to veganism?”

-Today, I’m going to be answering question #2 and will film a video soon about question number #1 on my Youtube channel!
+Today, I’m going to be answering question #2.
 You’re probably reading this post because you’ve personally asked me questions #1 and #2, you’re curious about what veganism is, or you are are actually thinking about transitioning to veganism.
 Regardless, congrats on taking the first steps towards veganism!

-Before I delve into detail, I first wanted to say that veganism is more than just a diet fad; it is a lifestyle of living compassionately, taking care of our Earth, and fueling our bodies with the right food.
+Before I begin, I wanted to say that veganism is more than just a diet fad; it is a lifestyle of living compassionately, taking care of our Earth, and fueling our bodies with the right food.
 Vegans do not eat any animal products which includes meat, fish, dairy, and honey.

 - For vegan recipes, I love using the book Isa Does It Again (the vegan banana muffins are my favorite) and am starting to try recipes from both of Ellen Fisher’s E-books which I just bought!

 - I love following two vegan blogs: Minimalist Baker and From My Bowl.

 - Whenever I crave something non-vegan, rather than caving in, I find a recipe for a vegan version of the food or go to a vegan restaurant which usually satisfies my craving.

 - Sometimes it is difficult to eat out so it is helpful to plan ahead and ensure you can eat something other than french fries at the restaurant you’re going to!